Purdue-CS193/homework-0-brumbrum108/index.md

 - The instructor is great, funny.
 - The instructor is extremely great, funny.
--The instructor will be understanding when they see my bland website.
+- The instructor will be understanding when they see my bland website.